HenryXi/spring-boot/spring-boot-resources/etc/spring boot get resource file.md

     }
 }
 ```
-Run this class and access http://localhost:8080/get-resources the out put like following
+Run this class and access http://localhost:8080/get-resources the output like following
 ```
 the content of resources:this is a test file
 ```

+**About `classpath`**

-In Maven project all resource will be copied to classes folder(if you not specify the resources folder). `classpath`
+In Maven project all resource will be copied to classes folder (if you not specify the resources folder). `classpath`
 in Tomcat contains "<project_path>/classes", "<project_path>/lib" and other path in Tomcat.
 After injecting `ResourceLoader` into controller
 use `resourceLoader.getResource("classpath:test.txt")` to find the file "test.txt" in `classpath`.